The Princess and the Thief

 Changying sucked in her lips, drawing in a breath to keep herself together as she did her best to calm the girl in her arms.
 “It’s okay, alright?
 I wasn’t-..."
-She went quiet for a bit before sighing and saying: "Look, if... if you want to end this… whatever it is… that’s-... that’s fine.
+She went quiet for a bit before sighing and saying: "Look, it’s not-... if you really want to end this… whatever it is… that’s-... that’s fine.
 No hard feelings, okay?”

 Yan Sun lifted her head as the tears were coming to an end, and a faint nod followed as she stepped back, avoiding Changying’s gaze.
 “I’m sorry…” she mumbled, catching the disappointed look on her dance partner’s face, but all Changying said was “Hey, don’t-... don’t worry about it.”.
 A number of nods accompanying the words.
-She reached up to wipe the tears from Yan Sun’s cheek before distancing herself and waving Yang and Hotaru over.
+She reached up to wipe the tears from Yan Sun’s cheeks, flashing her a small, somber smile before distancing herself and waving Yang and Hotaru over.

 Soon enough the night drew to a close.
 She’d been convinced to stay the night through a group effort.
 There was a spare mattress near the couch anyway, and she wasn’t exactly eager to explain the smell of alcohol to her parents.
 She borrowed a pair of sweatpants and a t-shirt from Hotaru and got ready for bed, but sleep proved difficult to achieve, despite being more than a little tired after all the dancing and drinks.
 And not just because the mattress was a far cry from the cloud-like bed in her room.
 She just kept staring out into the dark as thoughts of what was said at the club played through her head.
 Thoughts of Changying.
 Thoughts of the past, and of her father.
 She wasn’t sure how much time had passed by the time she got out of bed, but the place was dark and quiet.